The Commonwealth's Appropriation Framework - An Introduction

 Non-operating costs (sometimes called ‘capital’ costs) included in Appropriation Bill (No. 2) comprise:

 - ‘equity injections’, which are provided to agencies to, for example, enable investment in assets to facilitate departmental activities.
-Equity injections will be used to propose appropriations for all new assets and replacement assets usually valued at more than $10 million;
+Equity injections can for example, be used to propose appropriations for new assets and replacement assets usually valued at more than $10 million;

 - ‘administered assets and liabilities’ appropriations, which provide funding for acquiring new administered assets, enhancing existing administered assets and discharging administered liabilities relating to activities administered by agencies on behalf of the Government.